-Focus stacking is a way of dealing with limited depth of field.
+Focus stacking is a way of dealing with a limited depth of field.

-Focus stacking is an advance photography technique of taking several images of the same scene but focused at different points.
-Then blending the images together–that is, stack them–in order to create a scene with the extended depth of field that’s sharp throughout.
+Focus stacking is an advanced photography technique of taking several images of the same scene but focused at different points.
+Then blending the images together–that is, stack them–in order to create a scene with an extended depth of field that’s sharp throughout.

 That is, focus stacking will ensure that your image is sharp throughout–even when a single shot results in an image with insufficient depth of field.